 - Free Purse Treat Box Files – Grab the free files by filling out the purple form at the bottom of this post.

 - Don’t have a cutting machine?
 Follow this tutorial DIY Paper Purse Party Favor.

 - Decorative paper – two different sheets, one for the purse, one for the bow

-- Velcro Dots *I’ve started using Velcro Brand Removable Mounting Circles 3/8″ – the pictures in the tutorial show a larger size, but I recommend the 3/8″ size :)
+- Velcro 3/8″ Thin Clear Fasteners *I’ve started using Velcro Brand Removable Mounting Circles 3/8″ – the pictures in the tutorial show the 5/8″ size, but I recommend the smaller 3/8″ size :)

 *Update: I’ve started making these purses using Scor-Tape – a great adhesive for paper crafting that is smooth and strong.
-I’ve also started using Velcro Brand Removable Mounting Circles 3/8″.
+I’ve also started using Velcro Brand 3/8″ Thin Clear Fasteners.
 They are smaller and gentler on the paper so the paper won’t tear when opening the purses)

-Step Three: Assemble the purse by overlapping the purse sides.
-Be sure to keep the side piece coming from the front on top so the seam is less visible.
+Adhere the purse together on the sides.
+Keep the side piece coming from the front of the purse on top so the seam is less visible.
 Measure and mark 1″ in from either end of the purse handle and attach the handle at these marks.

 Lay the bow on top of the purse latch piece, centering it in between the two slits.
 Use the thin rectangle bow piece to secure the bow to the purse latch.
 You can tape this on the back, or a tape runner works well for this too.

 Add the two bow ends with your glue stick or tape runner.